tudo-aqua/mps-diagram-svg-export/README.md

 This plugin allows for the export of SVG images of `de.itemis.mps.editor.diagram` models.

 ## Building
-If you want to manually build the Plugin:
+If you want to manually build the Plugin instead of downloading the pre-packaged release:

 1. Clone the project
 2. Build both solutions -> Generates `build.xml`